Halfway Houses in Idaho

 Lean On Me Loma House - Idaho Falls, ID

-Lean On Me Loma House is a halfway house in Idaho Falls, ID, 83401 zip code.
+Lean On Me Loma House is a sober living house in Idaho Falls, ID, 83401 zip code.

 Address: 430 Spruce Drive, Idaho Falls, ID 83401 in Bonneville County